 And because taxes are never easy, and many people can have slightly difficult or different situations, I thought all of this would be important to talk about.
 That’s why I decided to write a whole section on what Credit Karma Tax doesn’t offer when it comes to situations and forms.

 Some situations Credit Karma Tax doesn’t cover (as of 2020):

 - Non-resident state returns.

 - State returns for part of the year or over multiple years.

 - Married but filing separately in a community property state?
 Credit Karma Tax doesn’t allow it.
-Here are the community property states as identified in IRS Publication 555: Arizona, California, Idaho, Louisiana, New Mexico, Texas or Wisconsin.
-But you can still file federally.
+Here are the community property states as identified in IRS Publication 555: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin.
+You can still file federally.
 If you do want to file while married, you’ll have to do it jointly.

-- You, or your spouse if filing jointly, lived in New York City or Yonkers residents can not file with Credit Karma Tax.
+- You, or your spouse if filing jointly, lived in New York City or Yonkers for part of the year cannot file with Credit Karma Tax.

-- You can not use Credit Karma Tax if you are a resident of Puerto Rico and are self-employed, you cannot use Credit Karma Tax.
+- If you are a resident of Puerto Rico and are self-employed, you cannot use Credit Karma Tax.